FSTXWD/Awesome-EgoHAR/README.md

 > A curated collection of datasets, benchmarks, papers, and resources for egocentric and body-centric human activity recognition and understanding.

-Papers are grouped by research topic and summarized in one cross-topic matrix.
-Each paper title links directly to its paper, publisher, or official proceedings page.
-Dataset names link to their access or project pages.

 ## Contents

 - [Surveys and tutorials](#surveys-and-tutorials)